mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 ### Transition

-My engage with game creation via coding stemmed a consultation with home educators via EdLab partnership work.
+My engagement with game creation via coding stemmed a consultation with home educators via EdLab partnership work.
 To align with the interests of parents and children at the consultation asked if we could lead activities which drew on interest in games like Minecraft to start to do computer coding.
 As I began to investigate games as a medium to explore and create as a playful educational experience, I saw possible parallels to previous work.

 Building fluency of media production and personal expression aligns with motivation of empowerment and equality of access to digital participatory culture mirroring my experience with DIY music events and protest culture.